-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the air shroud.
-For more information, see Removing the air shroud. - 4 If applicable, disconnect the cables from the expansion card.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the air shroud. - 4 If applicable, disconnect the cables from the expansion card. - 5 When removing a card from the risers, ensure that the PCIe card holder latch is closed.